dtjm/samx.io/content/post/golang-minimize-interfaces.md

 generic, and thus broadly compatible.
 With interfaces, you have to match the method name and signature, but with functions you only have to match the signature, i.e. the parameters and return types.

+*Disclaimer: This only works if your interface has only one method.*

 This, combined with Go's concept of [method values](https://golang.org/doc/go1.1#method_values) gives us the ability to use